-The Wheaton College Symphony Orchestra is an ensemble dedicated to learning and performing excellent orchestral repertoire from the 18th century to the present, seeking to glorify God and minister to others through the process.
+The Wheaton College Symphony Orchestra is an ensemble dedicated to excellence in the performance of orchestral repertoire from the 18th century to the present, seeking to glorify God and minister to others.

 - Full orchestra rehearsal times are Tuesdays and Thursdays, 4:15 to 6:15pm